Ellie190/Policy-Amendments/README.md

 ![Figure 7](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture7.png) <br>

 **Sentiment Polarity:** This shows how positive or negative a tweet is.
-Since they may numerous tweets, focusing on extreme negative and positive tweets may become necessary.
+Since there may be numerous tweets at times, focusing on extreme negative and positive tweets may become necessary.
 The `upper red line` shows the positive outlier tweets (extreme positive tweets above the red line).
 The `lower red line` shows the negative outlier tweets (extreme negative tweets below the red line).

 ![Figure 8](https://github.com/Ellie190/Policy-Amendments/blob/main/Dasboard%20Images/Picture8.png) <br>